melanie-78/PayMyBuddy/README.md

 4. Use h2 database as configuration in application.properties

 ## Write Unit Test
-1. Create unit test and place in package com.nnk.springboot in folder test > java
+1. Create unit test and place in package com.openclassrooms.PayMyBuddy in folder test > java
 2. Execute unit test by the command mvn test

 ## uml